Author: Karsten Silz

 This link produces the chart above.

-Maven wins, Gradle is second, Ant third, and sbt last.
+Maven wins, Gradle is second, Ant is third, and sbt is last.
 Maven and Gradle have declined this year after Google changed its counting.
 Ant has declined by 98%, while sbt has always had a comparatively low search volume.

 Questions at Stack Overflow